ptdecker/eloquentjs/README.md

 ### Chapter Twelve -- Project: A Programming Language

 * eggsamples.js - Text provided sample programs using the base Egg interpreter
+* arrays.js - Addes support of arrays to the base Egg interpreter
+* closure.js - Explains how closures work in the base Egg interpreter
+* comments.js - Adds comment support to the base Egg interpreter
+* fixedscope.js - Adds a new 'set' special form

 ### Resources